 The full-time professors, associate professors, and assistant professors whose primary appointment is in the SSE except as stipulated in section I B constitute the full voting members of the faculty.
 All full voting members shall be members of the Graduate Faculty of the SSE.

-An exception to the above applies to the members of the faculty identified in section IB1b (senior professors of practice and professors of practice) who shall have voting privileges on all matters except those pertaining to faculty hiring, tenure decisions, or graduate studies and who may serve on all standing committees of the Schools except the Promotion and Tenure Committee, the Graduate Studies Committee, and the Grievance Committee.
+An exception to the above applies to the members of the faculty identified in section IB1b (senior professors of practice and professors of practice) who shall have voting privileges on all matters except those pertaining to faculty hiring, tenure decisions, or graduate studies and who may serve on all standing committees of the School except the Promotion and Tenure Committee, the Graduate Studies Committee, and the Grievance Committee.